All Episodes

 I appreciate you taking the time to speak with me and talk about what it means to be America, where she is, and how we can bring her back.

-So thank you so much, and let's stay in touch.
+So thank you so much.

-And this is really the time where we're living in, and every single person, I really appreciate the work you do.
+And every single person, I really appreciate the work you do.

 It's really up to us.

-This is we live in such a strange but extraordinary time, and um it rests, everything rests on all of our shoulders.
+And it rests, everything rests on all of our shoulders.

 The time is now.

-Uh, but that being said, we will take America back and our freedoms back, I have no doubt.
+But that being said, we will take America back and our freedoms back.

-It's just it's it's going to be difficult.
+It's just, it's going to be difficult.

-I mean, Biden the other day threatening threatening the American people if they don't.
+I mean, Biden the other day threatening, threatening the American people if they don't.

-Patience is wearing thin.
+His patience is wearing thin.

 Yeah, his patience is wearing thin.